A Long Way From Home

-Curtis felt suddenly afraid, almost as if he wanted to run down the long dark hall and through the kitchen doorway from which the morning light was beginning to spill.
-The feeling of being wanted was strange and standing there in the wafting smells of breakfast, he mustered his courage.
+Curtis felt suddenly afraid as early morning light was beginning to spill through the kitchen doorway.
+The feeling of being wanted was strange as he stood, in the wafting smells of breakfast, and mustered his courage.

 Curtis’s heart still on the floor, stopped.

 Finishing up his second helping of breakfast; hot cakes dripping with creamy butter and sticky syrup, eggs sunny side up, sausage and bacon, Curtis decided this was about the best breakfast he had had in forever and was already beginning to wonder what he would be have for lunch.

 This is a work of fiction, any resemblance to any persons living or dead is purely coincidental.